-Applicants for admission to one of the graduate degree programs offered by AUM must submit to the AUM Graduate Admissions Office a formal application, official transcripts of all previous college-level work, and GRE or MAT scores not over 5 years old.
+Applicants for admission to one of the graduate degree programs offered by AUM must submit to the AUM Graduate Admissions Office a formal application and official transcripts of all previous college-level work.
 Any candidate applying for admission to a state-approved teacher education program shall be required to be fingerprinted for a criminal background check through the Alabama Bureau of Investigation (ABI) and the Federal Bureau of Investigation (FBI).
-For fingerprinting services, please contact: https://cogentid.3m.com/al/indexNew.htm.
-Some graduate programs, such as Counseling and Instructional Leadership, have additional admission criteria such as portfolios and interviews.
+For fingerprinting services, please contact: https://cogentid.3m. com/al/indexNew.htm.
+Some graduate programs, such as Counseling and Instructional Leadership, haveadditional admission criteria such as portfolios and interviews.